coralproject/coralproject-site-2016/contact.md

 To discuss our research and community guides, email [Sydette Harry.](mailto:sydette@mozillafoundation.org)

-If you have any questions, email [Andrew Losowsky.](mailto:andrewl@mozillafoundation.org)
+If you have any other questions, email [Andrew Losowsky.](mailto:andrewl@mozillafoundation.org)

 To report bugs or suggest new features, complete the form below.